 In long term stress the cortisol levels in our body are continuously high

 Chronic stress keeps the hypothalamic-pituitary-adrenal axis active.
-It is like an idling motor, pumping stress hormones such as cortisol to our system.
+It is like an idling motor, pumping stress hormones, such as cortisol, to our system.

 Heavy cognitive and emotional load during recovery from an illness might be as bad for our body as physical exercise.
 Our body would choose to put the work aside when being ill.

-Chronic Stress affects memory, concentration and appetite
+Chronic stress affects memory, concentration and appetite

 - Part 1: Fight or flight response

-- Part 2: Chronic stress – The brain concludes that we are continuously in danger
+- Part 2: Chronic stress

 - Part 3: Tools for long term and continuous stress measurement